juliusjandersson/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am an Assistant Professor of Economics at Stockholm Institute of Transition Economics (SITE).
-I conduct research in environmental and public economics using empirical methods, studying the effects of climate change mitigation policies in practice.
-My PhD thesis explores the environmental and distributional effects of the Swedish carbon tax, and provides some of the first empirical evidence of the effects of carbon pricing.
-My work contributes to different strands of academic literature: environmental economics, public economics, and political economy, and has implications for our understanding of the effects of environmental taxation in general.
+I am an Assistant Professor of Economics at Stockholm Institute of Transition Economics (SITE), which is a research and policy center at the Stockholm School of Econnomics.
+I hold a PhD in Environmental Economics from the London School of Economics (LSE), where I am currently an associate researcher at the Department of Geography and Environment.
+I am also an affiliated researcher at the Mistra Center for Sustainable Markets (MISUM)  I conduct research in environmental and public economics, studying the effects of climate change mitigation policies in practice.
+My research interest are in the fields of environmental economics, public economics, and political economy.